SYNOPSIS

 The Lion in Winter, Oscar number three

-Day’s Journey into Night she nurses her father in Connecticut and Spencer in Los Angeles, flying back and forth.
+during the shooting.
+During Long Day’s Journey into Night she nurses her father in Connecticut and Spencer in Los Angeles, flying back and forth.
 She wins her second Oscar for Guess Who’s Coming to Dinner with Spencer, who dies two weeks later.
-And then her

 On Golden Pond